NJ-2021/blockchain-developer-bootcamp-final-project/README.md

 The Financial Managment dApp allows players to play in order to learn how to manage their fincances through making investments, buying assests, buying eral estate.
 The game could be played individually or in groups.
 Players need to pay off all their debts and expenses before moving to the next stage of the game and be able to reach their dream of being debt free and get their deam life.

 **For V1**:
-Players will be using the utility token:
+Players will be using the Stable coin for borrowing:
-**AMBITION (AMBI)- Utility token**: - for playing and paying transaction fees.
+  **1- VISUALIZE (VISI) - stable coin:**
+  paying interest for staking.And in later stages will be used as a borrow token, in case players would like to leverage and buy more assets.

  ---